seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Change log 🪵</strong></summary>

+- **26 Mar 2024**
+  - Update to OpenCore 0.9.9
+  - All kexts update to the latest version at time of release
+  - Dropped Monterey in the EFI - `can use a previous release for Monterey`
+  - Sonoma - Issues with Fenvi cards remain (can be patched using OCLP)
+  - Cleaned up the config.plist file removing unneeded keys

 - **15 Nov 2023**
   - Update to OpenCore 0.9.6
   - All kexts at latest available versions
   - Sonoma support added and working
   - Sonoma - WiFi support broken with Fenvi cards (can be fixed with OCLP)
 - **9 Aug 2023**
   - Updated to OpenCore 0.9.4